 Purdue ACM SIGBots is Purdue University’s VEX U robotics team established in 2010.
 Every year, we participate in the VEX U Robotics Competition, and we have qualified for the World Championships each season for the past ten seasons— for those of you counting, that’s every season since the club has been around!

-Heavy emphasis on mechanics with a strategy solely focused on having the game won by then end of the autonomous period.
-We won every qualifier we went to, and qualified 10 times for the World Championships.
+Heavy emphasis on mechanics with a strategy solely focused on having the game won by the end of the autonomous period.
+We won every qualifier we went to and qualified 10 times for the World Championships.
 Due to the outbreak of COVID 19, a virutal worlds was held where we were named the 2020 Virtual Worlds Champions.

-This season ended up truly being, creating a simple concept and optimizing it to its full potential.
-Our team took a non meta approach to the season leaving the bulk of our scoring ability in one of our robots. such paid off as we won every qualifier we attended, qualifying for the worlds championships 8 times.
-At the worlds championships BLRS worked it way up to being the undefeated 1 seed in the Design division, later to be knocked out in the semi finals
+This season focused on creating a simple concept and optimizing it to its full potential.
+Our team took a non-meta approach to the season leaving the bulk of our scoring ability in one of our robots.
+This paid off as we won every qualifier we attended, qualifying for the World Championships 8 times.
+At the World Championships BLRS worked its way up to being the undefeated 1 seed in the Design division, later to be knocked out in the quarterfinals.

 Having 1 robot per team, SIGBots were able to field both BLRS and BLRS1 this season.
-Although The Approach of having a veteran team and a new member team did not prove to be beneficial to BLRS1.
-Using a subpar off meta design BLRS was able to qualify for worlds and ended up externally stacking their way to the #13 seed at worlds marking the first time BLRS has made eliminations at the World Championship
+The approach of having a veteran team and a new member team did not prove to be beneficial to BLRS1.
+Using a subpar, off-meta design BLRS was able to qualify for worlds and ended up externally stacking their way to the #13 seed at worlds.
+This marked the first time BLRS has made eliminations at the World Championship

 The SIGBots team grew significantly in Starstruck and a second team, BLRZ, was created.
 The highlight of the season was the BLRS vs. BLRZ finals match at the Purdue Qualifier.
 BLRZ qualified to worlds after winning the tournament but unfortunately BLRS was 6th in global skills, the highest rank to not get a worlds invite.